Kuttyedathi Vilasini

 Kuttyedathi Vilasini is an Indian actress best known for her work in Malayalam cinema.
-She has acted in more than 400 films and 120 tv serials.
+She has acted in more than 400 films and 120 TV serials.

 Biography

-Kuttyedathi Vilasini was born in Thrissur, Kerala.
+Vilasini was born in Thrissur, Kerala.
 Her portrayal of Kuttyedathi in the movie of same title, by M. T. Vasudevan Nair won her prefix for her name.
-She received Kerala State film Award for Second Best Actress in 1976 for Dweep.
+She received Kerala State film award for second best actress in 1976 for Dweepu.